It's Time to Getaway!

 Nearby Festival Place – a vibrant multi-use centre for the arts – hosts over 100 professional performances and summer’s Qualico Patio Series each year.

 In July, start with the festivities of Sherwood Park's Canada Day Festival and Parade.
-Take in Savour Strathcona County on July 8 – the annual event is a celebration of gourmet cuisine, art and culture.
+Take in Savour Strathcona County – the annual event is a celebration of gourmet cuisine, art and culture.
 The event features Strathcona County independent restaurants and food trucks who are encouraged to use local ingredients.
 Meet local artists/artisans who will have their creations on display and for sale.
 Enjoy entertainment and activities throughout the evening.

 In Sherwood Park, visit the beautifully landscaped, 27 acre Broadmoor Lake Park with summer and winter recreational activities.
 Just next door is the stunning Broadmoor Public Golf Course.